flowersayo/school/정보통신공학/Chap4. Transmission media.md

 - Thermal
 - Intermodulation : Produce signals thar are sum,difference or multiples of original frequencies
-- CrossTalk : interfence.
+- CrossTalk : Interfenrence.
 Twisted Pair에서 AA
 - Impulse : short duration, irrequlat pulses

 Overall data rate can be affected by attenuation, delay/attenuation distortion, (impulse) noise, interference (or crosstalk), distance, number of attached receivers to the shared medium as well as a signal bandwidth of the media itself through which the data goes.

 **Repeater eliminates noise** after amplifying power, while** amplifier does not care noise**.